2026 Rules

 12.0 GENERAL

-The Competition is intended to provide a learning experience for the participants by encouraging healthy competition and providing an opportunity to interact with future business leaders from around the world and professionals from our local business community.
+The Competition is intended to provide a valuable learning experience for participants by encouraging healthy competition and offering an opportunity to interact with future business leaders from around the world, as well as professionals from our local business community.

-The rules may not cover every situation and any questions regarding their application or interpretation should be referred to an Organizer or a member of the board of directors.
-It is the expectation that any issues or disputes will be resolved in the spirit of the Competition.
-There will be no tolerance for any team or individual participant who knowingly does not abide by the rules.
+The rules may not cover every possible situation.
+Any questions regarding their application or interpretation should be referred to an Organizer or a member of the Board of Directors.
+It is expected that any issues or disputes will be resolved in the spirit of the Competition.
+There will be no tolerance for any team or individual participant who knowingly fails to abide by the rules.

 NOTE: